Contrary to what you may have heard, the fabled glass ceiling that holds women back from top jobs – is still alive and well.

-However despite these outdated practices, it is encouraging to see that in the majority of cases, it is the individual approach by a female professional which determines her level of success.
+However, despite these outdated practices, it is encouraging to see that in the majority of cases, it is the individual approach of a female professional which determines her level of success.

 She is the mother of two teenagers and, crucially, has a strong support network in the shape of her partner (who also works) and family which allows her to balance global travel and business commitments with time with her family.
 She also takes good care of herself and her relationship – seeing all of the parts of her life as having equal value.

 Her self-belief plays a major part in her professional success.

 Twenty years of experience as a global leadership coach has taught me that those women who have well-placed confidence in their own potential and value tend to achieve their goals – and in many cases surpass them by some distance.
 My suggestions for ambitious, female would-be leaders, are to: